documentcloud/underscore-contrib/docs/underscore.array.builders.js.md

     //=> [ {name:'Arnold', height:'tall'}, {name:'Danny', height:'short'} ];
 ```

-You may also pass a function as the third argument; it will be executed once for each item (with the original list as `this`, and the item as its argument), with its return used as the item's sort value.
+You may also directly pass a function as the third argument; it will be executed once for each item (with the original list as `this`, and the item as its argument), with its return used as the item's sort value.

 Signature: `_collate(toSort:array, customOrder:array, sortKey:function)`